Approximation theory for distant Bang calculus: Introduction

-While Taylor expansions for the CbV calculus were already studied in~\cite{alberto-Giulio-CbV-Solvability,ehrhard:Collapsing}, the development of CbV Böhm Trees remained open until Kerinec's PhD work~\cite{kerinec:bohmTreeCbV,kerinec:phd}.
-Those Böhm trees have the same commutation theorem with Taylor expansion than in the CbN case.
-They also respect the same relation with scrutability than as CbN Böhm trees do to solvability.
-This emphasizes that scrutability is the appropriate notion of meaningfulness in CbV.
-However, this result is obtained in an alternative version of the original Plotkin CbV, which is known to have issues due to the $\beta_v$-reduction being "too weak".
-Concretely, unlike in CbN, CbV reduction may get stuck: redexes can be blocked since their argument is in normal form but not a value.
-This phenomenon prevents a straightforward infinitary unfolding analogous to the CbN case.\\
+While Taylor expansions for the \cbv{} calculus were already studied in~\cite{alberto-Giulio-CbV-Solvability,ehrhard:Collapsing}, the development of \cbv{} Böhm trees remained open until Kerinec's PhD work~\cite{kerinec:bohmTreeCbV,kerinec:phd}.
+Those Böhm trees have the same commutation theorem with Taylor expansion as in the \cbn{} case.
+They also respect the same relation with scrutability as \cbn{} Böhm trees do with solvability.
+This emphasizes that scrutability is the appropriate notion of meaningfulness in \cbv{}.
+However, this result is obtained in an alternative version of the original Plotkin \cbv{}, which is known to have issues due to the $\beta_v$-reduction being "too weak".
+Concretely, unlike in \cbn{}, \cbv{} reduction may get stuck: redexes can be blocked since their argument is in normal form but not a value.
+This phenomenon prevents a straightforward infinitary unfolding analogous to the \cbn{} case.\\